mattycourtney/sinatra-app/README.md

 # vForum 2019 - Sinatra Application

-This project contains a small sinatra app used as a demo at vForum 2019.
+This project contains a small sinatra app used as a demo at vFORUM 2019.
 It listens on the default port 4567.

 ## Running with Docker